Skip to main content

 How to Build a Privacy Program from Scratch: A Step-by-Step Guide for Small Businesses

+If you're a small business, "privacy program" can sound like something only enterprise teams can afford.
 In reality, a privacy program is just a set of practical habits, controls, and documentation that prove you handle personal information responsibly—and respond well when something goes wrong.
+Here's a straightforward way to build one from scratch without getting buried.

 Step 1: Assign ownership (or it won't happen)